openjournals/joss/docs/announcement.md

 [The Journal of Open Source Software](http://joss.theoj.org) (JOSS) is a new take on an idea that's been gaining some traction over the last few years, that is, to publish papers _about_ software.

 On the face of it, writing papers about software is a weird thing to do, especially if there's a public software repository, documentation and perhaps even a website for users of the software.
-But writing a papers about software is currently the only sure way for authors to gaining career credit as it creates a citable entity<sup>1</sup> (a paper) that can be referenced by other authors.
+But writing a papers about software is currently the only sure way for authors to gain career credit as it creates a citable entity<sup>1</sup> (a paper) that can be referenced by other authors.

 If an author of research software is interested in writing a paper describing their work then there are a number of journals such as [Journal of Open Research Software](http://openresearchsoftware.metajnl.com/) and [SoftwareX](http://www.journals.elsevier.com/softwarex/) dedicated to reviewing such papers.
 In addition, professional societies such as the [American Astronomical Society](https://aas.org/) have explicitly stated that software papers [are welcome in their journals](http://journals.aas.org/policy/software.html).
 In most cases though, submissions to these journals are full-length papers that conflate two things: 1) A description of the software and 2) Some novel research results generated using the software.